Title, Name, Abstract, Speaker Information

 This eternal love is a bliss that sees God or Nature – reality – in its essential eternal perfection.
 It is an experience that seemingly divulges a rare cognizance of Spinozism in its general unitive, monistic framework, and is an experience that bears the authenticity stamps of the ‘mystical experience’: As well as touching upon immortality, it appears noetic, ineffable, passive, and transient (meeting William James’ criteria); it also encompasses experiences unitive, timeless, and beyond good and evil (meeting Bertrand Russell’s criteria).
 Even psychiatrist RM Bucke includes Spinoza’s peak experiences in his classic 1901 tome, Cosmic Consciousness, a consciousness that ‘destroys sin, shame, the sense of good and evil…’

-I shall explore the idea that a variant of amor Dei intellectualis may be catalysed through certain psychedelic substances – notably 5-MeO-DMT – a variant experience in the sense that for most travellers such experience cannot be integrated into a cosmology such as that which Spinozism provides, simply because such Spinozism is unknown.
-Thus the experience will remain, in retrospect, at a level of ineffability, wondrous yet alien, perhaps existentially alienating.
-But could such psychedelic states be understood and thus integrated through the lens of Spinozism; and furthermore, could Spinozism be achieved experientially through such psychedelic substances?
+I shall explore the idea that a variant of amor Dei intellectualis may be catalysed through certain psychedelic substances – notably 5-MeO-DMT – via a comparative analysis of psychedelic phenomenology and Spinozan ontology.
+In turn the question will be raised as to whether such psychedelic states could be understood and thus integrated through the lens of Spinozism; and furthermore, whether Spinozism could be realised experientially through such psychedelic substances?
 The psychedelic-Spinozist symbiosis starts here.